vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH.md

 INTRODUCTION 13

-#### Chapter Six
+#### 06

-Chapter Six describes the method for the realization of essen tial reality by external means.
+Chapter Six describes the method for the realization of essential reality by external means.
 In the preceding chapter, Abhi navagupta describes āṇavopāya, which helps the aspirant attain absorption into the divine Self through the means of uccāra, dhyāna, varṇa, and karaṇa.
 The present section discusses how a yogin adopts prāṇavāyu as the means for attaining his or her desired goal.

 From this chapter onward, whatever is described up to Chap ter Twelve comes under the “formation of the place" (sthānapra kalpana).
 The locations are three: the vital energy, the body, and other external objects.